 - Authority: How authoritative are the pages and the domain?
 Does the site have many authoritative backlinks?

 - Technical Issues: Can you identify major technical issues, such as mobile usability or slow page speed?

 The ever-changing nature of the internet today demands that your optimization decisions should be guided by the right knowledge and data.
 Content development, website structure and associated practices should not be based on some ill-informed decisions.
 You should be concerned about user experience, website SEO trends, competitor practices and other related factors.

-Analysing your competitors and reviewing the strengths of your website in relation to its competitors can be helpful in deciding the changes you need to make to some advantages and improve your ranking.
+Analyzing your competitors and reviewing the strengths of your website in relation to its competitors can be helpful in deciding the changes you need to make to some advantages and improve your ranking.
 Carefully studying the recommendations we have made in this post can be a good starting point.
-You let us know about your experiences in the comments section below.